opendnssec/opendnssec-manual/wiki/opendnssec13.md

 Ruby Gems is the standard way of installing Ruby packages.
 It is only used for the installation of the DNSRuby package.

-To Ubunto users:  Install the package "rubygems".
+To Ubunto users:  Install the package `rubygems`.

 Installing from source distribution instead:

 Download a copy of RubyGems from <http://rubyforge.org/projects/rubygems>.

-When downloaded and unpacked, make sure that "ruby" is in your path, then issue the following command:
+When downloaded and unpacked, make sure that `ruby` is in your path, then issue the following command:

     sudo ruby setup.rb

 ... to install RubyGems.
-The command "gem" will be installed in the same place as the "ruby" command.
+The command `gem` will be installed in the same place as the `ruby` command.

 **dnsruby**